 If you’re in search of the best hotels in Bray, you’ve landed in the right place.

-The seaside town of Bray in County Wicklow is a lovely place to spend a few days enjoying good food, beautiful beaches, and a variety of attractions.
+The seaside town of Bray in County Wicklow is a lovely place to spend a few days, especially if you like to keep active!

-From fishing and golf, to calming walks and historic sites, and of course the sea life centre, there’s plenty of things to do in Bray to keep you entertained.
+From fishing and golf, to cliff walks and historic sites, there’s plenty of things to do in Bray to keep you entertained.

 In the guide below, we’re going to take you through the best hotels Bray has to offer, from hotels perched right on the beach to luxury resorts and more.

 Note: if you book a hotel through one of the links below we’ll make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

 The Martello offers 25 en-suite bedrooms, beautifully decorated and supremely comfortable, with some boasting sea views.

 Aside from the typical bedrooms, they also offer self-catering apartments, ideal for a more private getaway.